It was back in 2014 when PMO Flashmob had it’s first session on Agile PMO (PMOs supporting Agile projects) and a full practical session in 2015.

 What Approach Have PMO Practitioners Taken

-In the courses we run – Lean-Agile PMO and the Agile Frameworks and the PMO – they focus purely on what the PMO is doing in areas such as governance, reporting, benefits management, planning, business cases and supporting the broader adoption of Agile.
+In the course we run – Lean-Agile PMO – the focus is on what the PMO is doing in areas such as governance, reporting, benefits management, planning, business cases and supporting the broader adoption of Agile.

-For many PMO practitioners, understanding Agile approaches first – either by attending a formal course such as PRINCE2 Agile or attending an internal course – has been the first step.
+For many PMO practitioners, understanding Agile approaches first – either by attending a formal course such as Agile Project Management or attending an internal course – has been the first step.

 Then there is that focus on how Agile projects – and indeed those projects that combine both Agile and Waterfall approaches – will run in reality in the business.